-Interpretation
+7. Interpretation

-The relationship between earning, equity and debt obtained from the financial report of the firm was tested.
-The earning of the firm as a dependent variable was regressed against the equity (shareholders fund) and the debt (total debenture and loan) of the firm.
-The correlation coefficient (R) was 0.638705, that is, the relationship between the earning of the firm and the independent variable is 64%, this is very high, however, the adjusted R2 is 0.17 that is, 17% which shows that earning by the firm is only determined by the equity and debt portfolio to the tune of 17% Other factors are responsible for the rest 83% change in earning.
-Since the coefficient of determination is 17%, this revealed a very weak deterministic relationship between the variables tested.
-The slope are 0.15 and -0.035 for equity and debt respectively which shows that every one naira of equity will generate a 15k of earning and every one naira of debt will generate 3.5k of earning.
+The relationship between dividend, equity and debt obtained from the financial report of the firm was tested.
+The dividend of the firm as a dependent variable was regressed against the equity (shareholders fund) and the debt (total debenture and loan) of the firm.
+The correlation coefficient (R) was 0.8227, that is, the relationship between the dividend of the firm and the independent variable is 83%, this is very high, however, the adjusted R is 0.68 that is, 68% which shows that dividend by the firm is only determined by the equity and debt portfolio to the tune of 55% Other factors are responsible for the rest 45% change in dividend.
+Since the coefficient of determination is 55%, this revealed a very weak deterministic relationship between the variables tested.
+The slope are 0.204 and 0.047 for equity and debt respectively which shows that every one naira of equity will generate a 20k of dividend and every one naira of debt will generate 4.7k of dividend.
 It is also interesting to note that the firm is mostly financed by equity in recent times.
-The relationship between the debt portfolio and the earning is negative.
-The debt portfolio as regarding long term debt is near zero while only short-term or current liability remains.
+The relationship between the debt portfolio and the dividend is very lean.
+The debt portfolio as regarding long term debt is near zero while only shortterm or current liability remains.
+Thus, the influence of debt on the dividend is very ting.

-The significance test was done with the asymptotic probability (Mackinnon one sided p value) which revealed that there is no significant relationship between equity and earning on one hand and debt and earning on the other hand, at both 10% and 5% significant level respectively, since the p-value are 0.1233 and 0.1900 for the constant and equity and that of debt was also 0.269, thus there exist no significant relationship between the dependent variable and the independent variables.
+The significance test was done with the asymptotic probability (Mackinnon one sided p value) which revealed that there is significant relationship between equity and dividend on one hand and non on debt and dividend on the other hand, at both 5% and 10% significant level respectively, since the p-value are 0.7319and 0.0459 for the constant and equity and that of debt was also 0.4902, thus there exist a significant relationship between dividend and equity on one hand and no significant relationship between dividend and debt portfolio of the firm.

-The result from this study corroborate the assertion of Nwachukwu (2012) in a recent finding by the world bank who said that firms operating in Nigeria are less productive when measured by their output in relation to the amount of labour and capital they put into the business and also when compared to firms in kenya who are 40% efficient more than those in Nigeria
+The result from this study corroborate the assertion of Nwachukwu (2012) in a recent study by the world bank who said that firms operating in Nigeria are less productive when measured by their output in relation to the amount of labour and capital they put into the business and also when compared to firms in kenya who are 40% efficient more than those in Nigeria